alvie978/Gaming-studies/README.md

 *   **Python** (Pandas, Matplotlib/Seaborn, Plotly) for data manipulation and visualization.
 *   **Google Colab** for the analysis notebook.

+## 📝 Results

+* Games priced below $200 generally attract more players.

+* Continuous engagement metrics (e.g., frequency of play) are more correlated with popularity than initial purchases.

+* Negative reviews do not strongly influence overall popularity.

+* Certain game features and genres show higher player retention, highlighting what keeps users coming back.

+## 💡 Recommendations

+* Design games that encourage long-term engagement rather than one-time play.
+Consider features like daily challenges, achievements, or multiplayer modes.

+* Maintain accessible pricing—keep most games under $200 to attract a wider player base.

+* Focus on player experience over negative review management; improving engagement is more impactful than solely addressing negative comments.

+* Use data-driven insights from player behavior to guide future game development and updates.

 ## 📁 Files Included
 *   **`Game_Analyze.ipynb`**: A Jupyter Notebook (created with Google Colab) containing the code for data analysis, including data cleaning, exploration, and visualization to uncover trends and correlations related to game popularity.